BDAI-Research/ca-assignment-01/README.md

-# Assignment 1: Memory Opcodes vs. Register Utilization Performance (using Google Benchmark)
+# Assignment 1: Measuring Code Performance with Google Benchmark

 Welcome to the first programming assignment for CAS3102.02-0 at Yonsei University in Spring 2025!
 You have 14 days to complete this assignment.
 Please read the instructions carefully and ensure that you submit your work on the LearnUs platform (https://learnus.yonsei.ac.kr) before the deadline.

 ## Goal of Assignment

-- Use [Google Benchmark](https://github.com/google/benchmark) to compare memory access vs. register utilization performance and quantitatively analyse execution time.
+- Use [Google Benchmark](https://github.com/google/benchmark) to compare memory access vs. register utilization performance and quantitatively analyze execution time.
 - Write C++ code and measure its execution performance using Google Benchmark.
-- Experimentally determine the impact of direct memory access and register utilization on CPU performance.
+- Experimentally determine the impact of memory utilization on CPU performance.

 ## Getting Started
 ### Setup